 Library circulation policy

-- Loan periods: books, three weeks; media materials, two weeks; reserves, two hours during the day and overnight after 3 p.m. (due back at 10 a.m. next day library is open); reference materials, journals, vertical file materials and rare books do not circulate.
+- Loan periods: books, three weeks; media materials, two weeks; reserves, six hours during the day and overnight after 3 p.m. (due back at 10 a.m. next day library is open); reference materials, journals, vertical file materials and rare books do not circulate.

 - Appeals: If a borrower feels that a fine has been levied in error, or has questions about why a fine has been levied, he or she should contact one of the library staff.

-- Confidentiality: The Library makes efforts to maintain the confidentiality of patron records.
+- Confidentiality: The library makes efforts to maintain the confidentiality of patron records.